 Revenue.
-We derive the majority of our revenue from usage-based fees earned from our Twilio Communications products when customers access our cloud-based platform.
-Our usage-based products primarily include offerings, such as Programmable Messaging, Programmable Voice, Twilio Verify and others.
-Some examples of the usage-based fees that we charge include fees related to the number of text messages sent or received using our Programmable Messaging, minutes of call duration activity for our Programmable Voice and the number of authentications for Twilio Verify.
-In the three months ended March 31, 2023 and 2022, we generated 71% and 73% of our revenue, respectively, from usage-based fees.
+We derive the majority of our revenue from usage-based fees earned from our Communications products when customers access our cloud-based platform.
+Our usage-based products primarily include offerings, such as Messaging, Voice, Twilio Verify and others.
+Some examples of the usage-based fees that we charge include fees related to the number of text messages sent or received using Messaging, minutes of call duration activity for Voice and the number of authentications for Twilio Verify.
+In the three months ended June 30, 2023 and 2022, we generated 71% and 73% of our revenue, respectively, from usage-based fees.

-We earn monthly subscription-based fees from various of our Twilio Data & Applications products and solutions on our platform, such as our customer data platform Twilio Segment, our customer engagement solution Twilio Engage, our cloud contact center Twilio Flex; as well as certain of our Twilio Communications fee-based products, such as our Email API.
-When our usage-based Twilio Communications products are embedded into our Twilio Data & Applications and other products, we charge for them separately on a usage basis.
+We earn monthly subscription-based fees from various of our Data & Applications products and solutions on our platform, such as our customer data platform Segment, our customer engagement solution Engage, our cloud contact center Flex; as well as certain of our Communications fee-based products, such as Email.
+When our usage-based Communications products are embedded into our Data & Applications and other products, we charge for them separately on a usage basis.
+Revenue is generally directly attributable to each segment.